vsaravind01/MarkAnn-Bot/README.md

 Contributions are welcome from everyone.
 Whether you're a seasoned developer or just getting started with open-source, your contributions are invaluable to us.
 Together, we can create an amazing tool that keeps investors informed and helps them make better decisions.

-> It is not about professional experience; it always about willingness to learn and contribute - that's what matters in open-source.

 Here are a few do's and don'ts that you should follow while contributing to this project.